vmorgunov/monitoring-scripts/README.md

-# Creating a README.md file with the provided information

-readme_content = """

 # Monitoring Scripts

 A collection of Python scripts for monitoring system resources and Docker container status.
 These scripts send alerts to a Telegram chat when thresholds are exceeded or when issues are detected.